Red House Museum: Notable visitors and staff

 John and Charles Wesley, the Methodist preachers who were friends of John Taylor, the great-grandson of William Taylor, visited the house.
 Charlotte Brontë, who had been a pupil at Roe Head with Mary Taylor, the daughter of Joshua Taylor, a banker and wool merchant was also a visitor.
 She immortalised the family as the Yorkes and the house as Briarmains in her novel Shirley.
 Reverend Lauten of Gomersal Moravian Church, a visitor in the 1840s, may have been the inspiration for the Moravian minister in Shirley.

-Mabel Ferrett (1917-2011), poet, publisher, literary editor and local historian, worked at the museum and wrote The Taylors of the Red House (1987).
+Mabel Ferrett (1917–2011), poet, publisher, literary editor and local historian, worked at the museum and wrote The Taylors of the Red House (1987).

 Closure

 As a result of government funding cuts, Kirklees Council considered that it could only afford to operate two museums, one in the north of the borough and one in Huddersfield.
 Red House, the Tolson and Dewsbury Museums were consequently threatened with closure.
-The Council for British Archaeology Yorkshire, said the authority wanted to save £531,000 by 2017–18."
-Friends of the museum and literary groups concerned with the loss of a Bronte connection were dismayed at the prospect of the museum closing and campaigned to keep it open.
+The Council for British Archaeology Yorkshire said the authority wanted to save £531,000 by 2017–18.
+Friends of the museum and literary groups concerned with the loss of a Brontë connection were dismayed at the prospect of the museum closing and campaigned to keep it open.
 Kirklees Council closed Red House on 21 December 2016.
 Its contents will be stored or dispersed and the building is to be sold.

 As of June 2018 the building was still unsold and almost £30,000 had been spent on its upkeep.
+It sold at auction in December 2024 for £650,000.